 - appetite changes

 No one single risk factor means you will develop bipolar disorder.
 Scientists believe that multiple risk factors work together to trigger the illness.
-More research needs to be done to discover the specific risk factors and causes of bipolar disorder.
+More research needs to be done to pin down the specific risk factors and causes.

 Bipolar disorder tends to run in families.
 Children with a parent or sibling with the disorder have a higher chance of developing it than those without affected family members.

 Identical twins don’t have the same risk of developing the illness.
-It’s likely that genes and environment work together in developing the disorder.
+It’s likely that genes and environment work together in the development of bipolar disorder.

 Drug abuse might trigger bipolar disorder.
-According to the Cleveland Clinic, 60 percent of individuals with the illness have dependence issues on either drugs or alcohol.
+An estimated 60 percent of individuals with bipolar disorder are dependent on drugs or alcohol.
 People with seasonal depression or anxiety disorders may also be at risk for developing bipolar disorder.

-Scans like functional magnetic resonance imaging (fMRI) and positron emission technology (PET) scans provide pictures of the brain.
-Certain findings on these scans have been associated with bipolar disorder.
+Functional magnetic resonance imaging (fMRI) and positron emission technology (PET) are two types of scans that can provide images of the brain.
+Certain findings on brain scans may be associated with bipolar disorder.
 More research is needed to see how these findings specifically impact bipolar disorder and what this means for treatment and diagnosis.